SourceCodeEngineer/AutoPullGitRepoCron/README.md

 ## Script

-Download the given [script](gitpull.sh) in this repository to any location of your choosing and make it via "chmod +x gitpull.sh" executable!
+Download the given [script](gitpull.sh) in this repository to any location of your choosing and make it via `chmod +x gitpull.sh` executable!

 ## Crontab